 Best for comprehensive instruction.

 Kaplan goes beyond your basic textbook and practice questions to deliver one of the most thorough GMAT prep courses on the market.
 In addition to the 18 hours of live instruction, you can head over to the GMAT Channel to view 30 hours of additional video lessons and join new webinars live.
 There’s also the Official Test-Day Experience, which enables you to take one of the company’s nine practice tests at a real testing facility under proctored conditions.
-These are resources you won’t find with any other company, so if they interest you, Kaplan is worth a closer look.
+These are resources you won’t find with any other company, so if they interest you,

 What to Expect